BerryCloud/xapi-java/README.md

 ```

-### Creating a new statment using an existing statement as template
+### Creating a new statement using an existing statement as template

 Example: